terranovafr/C-CyberBattleSim/README.md

 ## DRL Agents

-After generating scenarios, the Deep Reinforcement Learning (DRL) agent can be trained within the C-CyberBattleSim environment scenarios using an embedding model composed of the GAE and LMs for building the continuous spaces.
+After generating scenarios, the Deep RL agent can be trained within the C-CyberBattleSim environment scenarios using an embedding model composed of the GAE and LMs for building the continuous spaces.
 The agent learns to optimize vulnerability path discovery with the objective of achieving specified goals.
 Navigate to the agents directory:
 ```bash
 cd cyberbattle/agents